 Average Weather in Janesville Wisconsin, United States

-In Janesville, the temperature typically varies from 14°F to 83°F over the course of the year, and is rarely below -6°F or above 91°F.
+In Janesville, the summers are long, warm, and wet; the winters are freezing, dry, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 14°F to 83°F and is rarely below -6°F or above 91°F.

 The warm season lasts for 4.0 months, from May 21 to September 20, with an average daily high temperature above 72°F. The hottest day of the year is July 20, with an average high of 83°F and low of 63°F.

 The cold season lasts for 3.1 months, from December 1 to March 4, with an average daily high temperature below 40°F. The coldest day of the year is January 22, with an average low of 14°F and high of 28°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.